grafana/loki/docs/sources/clients/promtail/configuration.md

 To learn more about each field and its value, refer to the [Cloudflare documentation](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests).

-Promtail will save his last successful fetched timestamp in the position file.
-This means that if a position is found in the file for a given zone id, Promtail will restart pulling log from that position.
-When no position is found Promtail will start pulling logs from now.
+Promtail saves the last successfully-fetched timestamp in the position file.
+If a position is found in the file for a given zone ID, Promtail will restart pulling logs from that position.
+When no position is found, Promtail will start pulling logs from the current time.

-Promtail fetches logs using multiple workers (configurable via `workers`) and request the last available pull range (configured via `pull_range`) repeatedly.
-You can verify the last timestamp fetched by Promtail using the `cloudflare_target_last_requested_end_timestamp` metric.
+Promtail fetches logs using multiple workers (configurable via `workers`) which request the last available pull range (configured via `pull_range`) repeatedly.
+Verify the last timestamp fetched by Promtail using the `cloudflare_target_last_requested_end_timestamp` metric.
-It's possible that Promtail falls behinds because there's is too much logs to process for each pull.
+It is possible for Promtail to fall behind due to having too many log lines to process for each pull.
-Adding more workers, decreasing the pull range or the amount of fields fetched can help this situation.
+Adding more workers, decreasing the pull range, or decreasing the quantity of fields fetched can mitigate this performance issue.

-All Cloudflare logs are in json for example:
+All Cloudflare logs are in JSON.
+Here is an example:

 ```json
 {